homespuneffects/relative-numbering-system/README.md

     2-⁹     minor ninth on 2
     1Δ⁷     major seventh on 1

 A bare superscript 7 is always a dominant seventh.
 A major seventh takes the delta, so `1⁷` and `1Δ⁷` are different chords and you don't need context to read either one.
-The delta sits on the baseline with the other quality marks.
+The delta sits on the baseline with the other quality marks; the seventh is superscripted as usual.

 ### Accidentals